History of the Jews in Iraq: Early persecution

-Under Saddam Hussein

-The situation improved when Saddam Hussein came to power.
-At that time around 15,000 Jews remained.
-He provided protection, allowed religious practice, offered subsidies, and assigned guards to protect synagogues.
 Only a few synagogues continued to function in Iraq, "a crumbling buildings tucked away in an alleyway" in Bataween, once Baghdad's main upscale Jewish neighborhood.
 Saddam helped in restoration of Meir Taweig Synagogue and construction Al-Habibiyah Jewish Cemetery.
 The Jews were allowed to visit and practice their rituals at religious sites revered by Muslims and Christians, such as Ezekiel's Tomb, Ezra's Tomb, Prophet Nahum Shrine, Tomb of Rabbi Joshua and Tomb of Daniel, all of which were preserved.
 The Administrative Committee was attached to the Ministry of Religious Endowments (Awqaf).

 Under the orders of Saddam, a Jewish representative was appointed by the government, who was Naji Salman Salih.
 The Jews had their old businesses back, mainly in the Import and export trade and factories, and held respectable jobs and civil servants.
 Jewish merchants and traders were active in Shorja and Daniel Market and had their own cultural center in Baghdad.
 Some of the well-known doctors, officers and engineers in government, public universities and government hospitals were Jews, such as Shaul Sassoon, Eliyahu Basra, and Jack Abboud Shabi.
 Ibrahim Hesqel, a Jewish chemist was sent by the government on a trade mission to China in 1988.
 Few notable figures remained such as Salima Pasha and Sultana Yossef.
 Other popular Jewish figures included writer and poet Maliha Ishaq and singer and dancer Laila.

 A committee was formed in 1973 by the Revolutionary Command Council, to oversee the endowed properties of Ezra Menachem Daniel located in Baghdad.
 They were tasked with managing these properties and allocating the revenues according to the endower's directives, focusing on supporting the poor and establishing various charitable, health, cultural, and vocational institutions.
 Incomes from former synagogues and hospitals supported charitable causes.
 During the 1980s, the United States pressured Saddam to adopt further measures to protect Jews.
 A department within the Ministry of National Security was set up to ensure their safety.
 During the Iran–Iraq War, Iran targeted areas near Jews in Baghdad with rockets and prompted Jews from Basra to relocate to Baghdad.
 After the war, some returned, while others moved abroad, occasionally visiting Iraq for family or financial reasons.